Agency Workers Privacy Notice

 How we get the personal information and why we have it

 Link needs to process data to enter into a contract of engagement with your employing organisation for your services.
-For example, Link needs to process your data to be accurately invoiced by your employers for your services and to ensure that you paid correctly.
+For example, Link needs to process your data to be accurately invoiced by your employers for your services and to ensure that you are paid correctly.

 In some cases, Link needs to process data to ensure that it is complying with its legal obligations.
 For example, it is required to check an individual’s entitlement to work in the UK, to comply with health and safety laws, regulation and to enable individual’s to take periods of leave to which they are entitled.
 For certain positions, it is necessary to carry out criminal records checks to ensure that individuals are permitted to undertake the role in question.

 In other cases, Link has a legitimate interest in processing personal data before, during and after the end of your work with Link.
 You have the right to object to our processing of your personal data.
-However, if Link can demonstrate that there is a compelling reason to process such personal data then we may refuse to stop processing your personal data.
+How ever, if Link can demonstrate that there is a compelling reason to process such personal data then we may refuse to stop processing your personal data.

 Processing agency workers’ data allows Link to: